Brewers vs. Giants Player Props Betting Odds

 Tellez Stats

-- Tellez has 25 hits with four doubles, nine home runs and 13 walks.
+- Tellez has put up 25 hits with four doubles, nine home runs and 13 walks.
 He has driven in 22 runs.

 Tellez Recent Games